StreamVLN: Streaming Vision-and-Language Navigation via SlowFast Context Modeling: Method

 \subsection{Slow-Updating Memory Context}

-Balancing temporal resolution and fine-grained spatial perception within a limited context length remains a key challenge for Video-LLMs.
-Rather than compressing video tokens at the feature level (e.g., through average pooling), which hinders the reuse of the KV cache from previous dialogues, we retain high image resolution while selectively discarding spatially and temporally redundant tokens.
-We find that this approach better preserves the transferability of Video-LLMs.
+We observe that most VLN trajectories, collected with fine-grained low-level actions, contain redundant observations.
+To mitigate this, we first adopt a fixed-number temporal sampling strategy following \cite{cheng2024navila}.
+However, at the spatial level, heavy patch-level redundancy remains under the high input resolution of Video-LLMs.
+Direct feature-level compression during training—such as average pooling or learnable Q-Formers—led to substantial performance degradation in our experiments, as it altered the pretrained input distribution, thereby undermining pretraining knowledge.

-To reduce the temporal redundancy, we adopt a simple fixed-number sampling strategy following \cite{cheng2024navila}, as varying lengths of memory tokens may induce a temporal duration bias, reduce the model's robustness across different planning horizons.
-To further eliminate spatial redundancy across frames, we design a voxel-based spatial pruning strategy.
+To address the spatial redundancy without disrupting pretrained features, we introduce a training-free voxel-based 3D spatial pruning strategy, which is also tailored for streaming video processing and KV cache memory.
 Specifically, we back-project the 2D image patches from the video stream into a shared 3D space using depth information.
 By discretizing this 3D space into uniform voxels, we can track the voxel indices of the patch tokens over time.
 If multiple tokens from different frames within a given duration are projected into the same voxel, only the token from the most recent observation is retained, as detailed in Algorithm~\ref{alg:voxel_pruning}.
 The voxel pruning mask $M$ is then used to select the preserved token states.